joaquimnetocel/svelte-runes-store/README.md

 ## FEATURES

 - USES THE SVELTE 5 RUNES.
-- PERSISTENT AND NON PERSISTENT STORES.
+- PERSISTENT AND NON-PERSISTENT STORES.
 - TYPESCRIPT SUPPORT.
+- ADDS STORES TO THE CONTEXT, AVOIDING STATE SHARING IN SSR.

 ## INSTALLATION